Sir Gervase Clifton, 1st Baronet: Political career

 After the Restoration he regained his influence in Nottinghamshire and, from 1660, served Justice of the Peace for Nottinghamshire, High Steward of East Retford and Deputy Lieutenant.
 He was re-elected MP for Nottinghamshire in 1661 for the Cavalier Parliament.
 He held all these positions until his death, aged 78, in 1666.

 Family

 Clifton was born to his mother Lady Winifred Thorold three months after the death of his father Sir George Clifton, in 1587.
 The next year, with the death of his grandfather, Sir Gervase Clifton, he inherited the Clifton estates in Nottinghamshire.
 His guardians were his uncle, William Thorold, and Lord Burghley, although his early care fell to his maternal grandmother Lady Anne Thorold.
-Later he was educated at St. John's College, Cambridge, and at the Inner Temple.
+Later he was educated at St John's College, Cambridge, and at the Inner Temple.

 Clifton was married seven times and had thirteen children.

-He married Lady Penelope Rich (died 26 October 1613), daughter of Robert Rich, 1st Earl of Warwick, and Lady Penelope Devereux.
+He married Lady Penelope Rich (died 26 October 1613), daughter of Charles Blount (while her mother was married to Robert Rich, 1st Earl of Warwick), and Lady Penelope Devereux.
 This marriage produced one son: